HullSeals/dispatch-tools/README.md

 ## Usage
 To install, download the latest [release](https://gitlab.com/hull-seals/code/website-subsections/dispatcher-tools/-/releases) from our repository.
 Upload and extract the files to the directory or subdirectory you wish to install from, and add or change the information in db.php to fit your server.
 Ensure that you have created Stored Procedures and have the appropriate tables.
 Due to security risks, our own example tables are not provided.

+This collection of pages was designed to be used in tandem with our HalpyBOT IRC Bot.

 ## Troubleshooting
 - Upon installation, be sure to replace the information in db.php to match your own details, or create the file if no such file exists.
 - Additionally, be sure to create a database and tables, and method of creating, updating, and removing data.
 It is encouraged to use Stored Procedures for this task.